-Custom scenarios were created to align with increased adoption of solar hot water from 2020-2050 at varying rates.
+Custom scenarios were created to align with increased adoption of solar hot water from 2020 to 2050 at varying rates.
 Both scenarios were assessed in comparison to a Reference Scenario, where the solution’s market share was fixed at the current levels.

-- Scenario 1: This scenario assumes that 15 percent of the total TAM is adopted in 2050 and 50 percent of that would be adopted by 2030.
-A 2nd order polynomial curve is fit to those points to create a smooth curve.
+- Scenario 1: This scenario assumes that 15 percent of the total TAM is adopted in 2050, and 50 percent of that would be adopted by 2030.
+A second-order polynomial curve is fit to those points to create a smooth curve.

 - Scenario 2: This scenario assumes that 30 percent of the total TAM is adopted in 2050 and 45 percent of that would be adopted by 2030.
-A 2nd order polynomial curve is fit to those points to create a smooth curve.
+A second-order polynomial curve is fit to those points to create a smooth curve.

 The emissions included in this work cover electricity and fuel for conventional heating of water, electricity for pumping of water in solar hot water systems, and indirect emissions from construction of the water heating systems.

-Solar hot water systems were assumed to supplement the existing electric and gas heaters in houses, not replace them, so in all cases we assume that first costs for conventional systems would always have to be paid which, we admit, is a rather conservative assumption.
-However, due to the need to provide backup systems with as much heating power as needed by households.
-The solution’s first cost was an average of 41 data points from IEA, Renewable Energy Policy Network for the 21st Century (REN21), and other sources.
+Solar hot water systems were assumed to supplement the existing electric and gas heaters in houses, not replace them, so in all cases we assume that first costs for conventional systems would always have to be paid.
+This is a rather conservative assumption, but it accommodates the need to provide backup systems with as much heating power as needed by households.
+The solution’s first cost was an average of 41 data points from the International Energy Agency (IEA), Renewable Energy Policy Network for the 21st Century (REN21), and other sources.
 The operating costs are represented by the fuel and operating costs for using either type of system.
 Emissions used emissions factors from the guidelines of the Intergovernmental Panel on Climate Change (IPCC).

 The solar hot water solution was integrated with others in the Buildings Sector by first prioritizing all solutions according to the point of impact on building energy usage.
-This meant that building envelope solutions like Insulation were first, building systems like BAS were second, and building applications like Heat Pumps were last.
+This meant that building envelope solutions like insulation were first, building systems like building automation systems were second, and building applications like heat pumps were last.
 The impact on building energy demand was calculated for highest-priority solutions, and energy-related solar hot water input values were reduced to represent the impact of higher building envelope solutions.

-The environmental impacts of the Scenario 1 show a total greenhouse gas reduction of 3.6 gigatons of carbon dioxide-equivalent emissions.
+The environmental impacts of Scenario 1 show a total greenhouse gas reduction of 3.6 gigatons of carbon dioxide-equivalent emissions.
 This is a result of adding 0.5 terawatts of additional heating capacity by 2050.
-These environmental benefits come at a cost of $717 billion in marginal first costs (including installation and replacement costs), and $293 billion in lifetime operations savings.
+These environmental benefits come at a cost of US$729 billion in marginal first costs (including installation and replacement costs), and US$293 billion in lifetime operations savings.

-The Scenario 2, where 1.78 TW is added, shows 14.3 gigatons avoided for $2.7 trillion in net costs.
-However, only $1,143 billion is saved over the lifetime of installed technology.
+Scenario 2, in which 1.78 terawatts is added, shows 14.3 gigatons avoided for US$2.7 trillion in net costs.
+However, only US$1143 billion is saved over the lifetime of installed technology.